-When interviewing applicants it can sometimes be easy to get carried away and miss the warning signs, especially if you actually like the individual sitting in front of you.
+When interviewing applicants, it can sometimes be easy to get carried away and miss the warning signs of a bad employee, especially if you actually like the individual sitting in front of you.

 1. They haven’t prepared for the interview